 There are two methods for assigning the Management IP Address to the SD-WAN VPX-SE virtual machine:

-- When you are not using DHCP: When you are not using DHCP, you must manually assign a static Management IP Address for the SD-WAN VPX-SE Virtual Appliance.
-For instructions, see Manually Configuring a Static Management IP Address for the VPX.
+- When you are not using DHCP: You must manually assign a static Management IP Address for the SD-WAN VPX-SE Virtual Appliance.

 Manually configuring a static Management IP address for the VPX